Support Artist led events

 We could not have imagined then, that a year later, we would still be living in such unprecedented times.
 Times where perhaps the repeated use of the word unprecedented is fast becoming the only precedent there is.
 Now, more than ever, that need for connecting, sharing, creating and just being amongst our peers is strongly felt and yet possibly harder than ever to initiate.
 The aim of these participatory projects is to ease us all into this process of opening up by providing opportunities to connect from afar over distance whilst sharing what brings us all close together, the magic of creating.

 We hope you enjoy these participation projects – feel free to take part in as many or as few as are relevant and engaging for you.
-Keep your eyes peeled for new projects as we will be launching something every couple of weeks in the run up to the grand opening of the festivals at the start of July.
+A couple of projects will remain open for participation throughout 2021 so check back and see what you can get involved in.

 The Distance Between Us